 Once you’ve gotten into it, you’ll be feeling really zen!
 Yoga is great for anyone who is feeling anxious, as the need to focus on your breathing will transport your mind elsewhere.

 The app store and google play both have plenty of fitness apps to choose from.
 Simply type in ‘Fitness App’.A lot of the innovative apps will let you have a free trail for a couple of weeks or a month, so you try out as many as you like without committing to paying a fee.

 Many of the apps will allow you to pick a level of difficulty, so panic don’t panic if you are a total beginner.

 Walking or Running

-If you a smartwatch owner, your already been tracking your steps to how very little exercise you’re been doing.
-Even with the lockdown, go out for either a run, jog or walk is absolutely fine – just make sure that your keeping more than two meters away from other people.
+If you are a smartwatch owner, your already been tracking your steps to how very little exercise you’re been doing.
+Even with the lock down, go out for either a run, jog or walk is absolutely fine – just make sure that your keeping more than two meters away from other people.